 Who needs to pay real estate rental income tax in the Philippines?

-Any individual or entity earning property rental income in the Philippines is subject to tax obligations and BIR requirements for house rental in the Philippines.
-It includes residents and non-residents who derive rental income from properties in the Philippines.
+Many forget to consider rental income tax when considering property taxes in the Philippines.
+Nevertheless, it’s important to consider rental income tax, as any individual or entity earning property rental income in the Philippines is subject to tax obligations and must follow the BIR requirements regarding house rental in the Philippines.
+Those who must pay rental income tax include residents and non-residents who earn income from renting out their properties in the Philippines.
 In most cases, the property owner or landlord is responsible for paying taxes on the rental income.

 There are several property taxes in the Philippines, such as property purchase tax and tax for rental income in the Philippines, including: